-Whether you or a loved one are struggling with mental health issues and substance use disorder drug, we are qualified to be able to help you find recovery.
+Whether you or a loved one are struggling with mental health issues and substance use disorders, a medication management service, or psychiatric medication management, we are qualified to be able to help you find recovery.

 Approximately 3.8 million adults in the US will receive substance use disorder treatment in 2020.
 About 2.2 million American adults received mental health inpatient services, and 21.5 million received outpatient services.
 Nine hundred sixty thousand people received substance use treatment at a specialty facility and mental health services for dual diagnosis.